Myrddin-Wyllt/DarkIce/README.md

+DarkIce GTK2 & GTK3 theme
+========================
+(logo.png)
 DarkIce is a dark theme with an icy color scheme.
 Gradients & textures abound in this non-flat theme.
 The theme is based on DarkCold, but has diverged enough to be considered a different theme because of reworked art and many additions.
 Stay tuned, the best rendition of this theme is yet to come.
 I'll keep adding to DarkIce, so suggestions & criticism are welcome as are Pull Requests if you're a developer.
 If suggestions become frequent enough, I'll start a list of upcoming features for requests I'm working on adding.

-DarkIce GTK2 & GTK3 theme
-========================
-Version: 1.2

-*NOTE: For versions >1.2, you should overwrite the old userContent.css.
+NB: For those who are updating, you should overwrite the old userContent.css in your browser's chrome folder.

+Version: 1.3

 Minimum GTK 3 version: >=3.20
+Maximum xfwm font size: 12

-Tested on: Arch Linux, gtk3.24.4, & XFCE4.13.x
+Tested on: Arch Linux, gtk3.24.8, & XFCE4.13.x

 Based on: http://gnome-look.org/content/show.php/DarkCold?content=143165